Najee: Career

 After his studies at the New England Conservatory, Najee returned to New York City in the early 1980s.
-In 1983 he and his brother Fareed toured with legendary vocalist Chaka Khan (Ain’t Nobody Tour).
+In 1983, he and his brother Fareed toured with Chaka Khan for the Ain't Nobody Tour.
 In 1986, he released his debut album, entitled Najee's Theme (EMI/Capitol).
 The album earned Najee a Grammy Award Nomination for Best Jazz Album.
 In 1987, Najee accepted an opportunity to open on the "Tasty Love" tour with R&B singer Freddie Jackson.
-In 1988, Najee's second album “Day By Day” was released and went platinum.
-“Day By Day” was produced by several producers including legendary producer Barry Eastmond (Freddie Jackson, Aretha Franklin, Anita Baker and Billy Ocean).
-In 1990, “Tokyo Blue” was released.
+In 1988, Najee's second album Day by Day was released and certified gold.
+Day by Day was produced by several producers including producer Barry Eastmond (Freddie Jackson, Aretha Franklin, Anita Baker and Billy Ocean).
+In 1990, Tokyo Blue was released.
 This album was produced by Najee's brother Fareed, and is one of his most successful recordings to date.
-Tokyo Blue and Day By Day led to Najee winning two Soul Train Awards for Best Jazz Artist in 1991 and 1993.
+Tokyo Blue and Day by Day led to Najee winning two Soul Train Awards for Best Jazz Artist in 1991 and 1993.

 In 1992, Najee's next album Just an Illusion (EMI/Capitol).
 This album was produced by several producers, including Arif Mardin, George Duke, Fareed, Marcus Miller and Wayne Brathwaite.

-In 1994, Najee toured and was featured on the live recording Live at The Greek (Sony).
+In 1994, Najee toured and was featured on the live recording Live at the Greek (Sony).
 The album featured Najee, Stanley Clarke, Billy Cobham and Larry Carlton.
-It was during this time that he made guest appearances with Quincy Jones at the (Montreaux Jazz Festival).
+It was during this time that he made guest appearances with Quincy Jones at the Montreaux Jazz Festival.

-Following this collaboration, his next album "Share My World" was released in 1994 and was followed by his tribute to Stevie Wonder's 1976 classic, Songs In The Key of Life in 1995.
+Following this collaboration, his next album "Share My World" was released in 1994 and was followed by his tribute to Stevie Wonder's 1976 classic, Songs in the Key of Life in 1995.
 The CD was produced by George Duke and features Herbie Hancock, Stanley Clarke, Paul Jackson Jr., Sheila E. and Patrice Rushen among others.
-His CD Morning Tenderness was released in 1998, and went #1 on the contemporary jazz charts.
+His CD Morning Tenderness was released in 1998, and went to number 1 on the contemporary jazz charts.
 Also within the same year The Best of Najee was released, (Blue Note Records/Capitol) and he once again toured on behalf of the USO for the troops in the Mediterranean: Spain and Turkey.

 In 1998, Najee performed at Nelson Mandela's birthday celebration in South Africa, along with Stevie Wonder and Chaka Khan.
 Najee was also a special guest of President Bill Clinton to perform at the White House.
-This event hosted President Jerry Rawlings of the Republic of Ghana.
-Najee spent three years touring (2000-2003) with Prince and appeared on Prince's albums Rainbow Children and One Night Alone.
+This event was hosted by President Jerry Rawlings of the Republic of Ghana.
+Najee spent three years touring (2000–2003) with Prince and appeared on Prince's albums Rainbow Children and One Night Alone.